mazanetwork/maza/INSTALL.md

-Building Maza
+Building Dash
 =============

-See doc/build-*.md for instructions on building the various elements of the Maza Core reference implementation of Maza.
+See doc/build-*.md for instructions on building the various elements of the Dash Core reference implementation of Dash.